AndyPeskyGibson/Imposible-Isles/index.md

 # Welcome to Impossible Isles
-**No personal data is ever read, only your score will be sent  to the leaderboards.
+**No personal data is ever collected, only your score will be sent  to the leaderboards.

 A daily map-like puzzle for everyone.
 Just place the tiles according to simple rules to make a map and score.